isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   Beginning with Kea 1.6.0, the lease valid-lifetime is extended from a single value to a triplet with minimum, default, and maximum values using ``min-valid-lifetime``, ``valid-lifetime``, and ``max-valid-lifetime``.
+   The lease valid lifetime is expressed as a triplet with minimum, default, and maximum values using configuration entries ``min-valid-lifetime``, ``valid-lifetime``, and ``max-valid-lifetime``.
    Since Kea 1.9.5, these values may be specified in client classes.
 The procedure the server uses to select which lifetime value to use is as follows: